 The entering Freshman Academic Scholarship Committee meets weekly.
-All scholarship offers are sent to the JSU Gamecock Email (GEM) account.
-Please monitor your JSU GEM account for important messages from our office which will only be sent to your JSU GEM account.
-You can log on to your account by selecting this link: http://www.jsu.edu/ and then select the GEM tab at the top of the screen.
-Your logon information is reflected on your JSU Admissions letter.
-Also, the results are posted to our Facebook Page.
-Connect with JSU Scholarships Find us on Facebook Martin at Jacksonville St
+All scholarship offers are sent to the JSU Student Email account.
+Please monitor your JSU Student email account for important messages from our office which will only be sent to your JSU GEM account.
+Your student email logon information is reflected in your JSU Admissions letter.

-The General Scholarship Committee will convene in April 2015 to make selection of recipients to open scholarships for the 2015-2016 academic year.
-Consideration will be made for the general scholarships listed on your submitted application.
-Students will receive notification of the status of their application around the first week of May through their JSU GEM account.Out-of-State JSU scholarship recipients: If you qualify and accept a JSU scholarship, you will be automatically eligible for the in-state tuition rate.
+The new application period opened 1 October 2015 and will close 1 March 2016.Out-of-State JSU scholarship recipients: If you qualify and accept a JSU scholarship, you will be automatically eligible for the in-state tuition rate.
 Over the course of four years, this has the potential to save you more than $27,168!

 The JSU Presidential Scholarship.
 The scholarship will pay 12 in-state traditional classroom tuition hours for the Fall and for the Spring Semesters and is renewable for 1 additional year, total of 48 semester hours.
 To apply for this scholarship, select the Listing & Application tab on the left side of this screen and check the JSU Presidential Transfer Scholarship box.

-Questions concerning the JSU Scholarship program or scholarship application(s) can be addressed to Martin Weldon or Rhonda Noah at firstname.lastname@example.org or (256) 782-8385.
+Questions concerning the JSU Scholarship program or scholarship application(s) can be sent to firstname.lastname@example.org or (256) 782-8385.

 Always include your JSU Student ID number in your correspondence.
 Our office is located in Room 105, Bibb Graves Hall.